NCDOT Traffic Circle Project Update

-In June 2025, the North Carolina Department of Transportation (NCDOT) unveiled a new design for the Pinehurst Traffic Circle—one of the Village’s most recognized and historically significant intersections.
-This redesign aims to improve traffic flow, safety, and connectivity while respecting the Circle’s unique character and legacy.
+The North Carolina Department of Transportation (NCDOT) has proposed a redesign of the Pinehurst Traffic Circle, one of the Village’s most recognized and historically significant intersections.
+The project is intended to address long-term traffic demand, improve safety, and enhance traffic flow while considering the Circle’s historic setting.

-👉 View the NCDOT project website to explore the design, provide feedback and learn more.
+👉 View the NCDOT project website to explore the design and learn more.

-Construction is currently planned between the 2029 and 2035 U.S. Open Championships to minimize disruption during major events.
-The project will also be coordinated with the planned widening of U.S. 15-501 north of the circle to further reduce impacts.
+Based on current information from NCDOT, construction is anticipated between the 2029 and 2035 U.S. Open Championships to minimize disruption during major events.
+The project is also expected to be coordinated with the planned widening of U.S. 15-501 north of the circle.

 Timeline from July 2022: